Research Our Records

 Beginning September 27, 1906, US naturalization law imposed a fee structure that encouraged the transfer of naturalization to Federal courts.
 It took time for the lower courts to let go of the practice, so researchers may need to look at lower courts if the National Archives does not maintain a record of naturalization from the early-mid 20th century.

 In general, naturalization was a two-step process* that took a minimum of five years.
 After residing in the United States for two years, an alien could file a "declaration of intention" ("first papers") to become a citizen.
 After three additional years, the alien could "petition for naturalization" (”second papers”).
-After the petition was granted, a certificate of citizenship was issued to the new citizen.
+After the petition was granted, a certificate of citizenship (also called certificate of naturalization) was issued to the new citizen.
 These two steps did not have to take place in the same court. [*Exceptions can include cases of derivative citizenship, processes for minor aliens 1824-1906, and special consideration for veterans.]

 If a naturalization took place in a Federal court, naturalization indexes, declarations of intention (with any accompanying certificates of arrival), and petitions for naturalization will usually be in the National Archives facility serving the state in which the Federal court is located.
 No central index exists.